 Most IT systems, single sign-on providers and packaged websites have password policy tools already included.
 It’s just a matter of putting them into practice.
 Start with clear communication of what a strong password is.
 Most IT professionals concur that 10 to 15 characters with at least one capital and lower case letter, a number and one or more special characters lower the odds of an automated password guesser landing on your special password.

 Avoid Patterns and Duplicate Passwords

 It’s also important that users avoid patterns and use unique passwords across different accounts.
 If a user uses a weak password in one social media site and it is hacked, the first thing a hacker does is try the user’s bank, other social media sites and even work logins.

 Avoid Personal Information

-It also important to educate users not to include personal information in their password, such as birth dates, nicknames or family member names.
-Many systems even have build in functionality to detect such information in the password.
+It is also important to educate users not to include personal information in their passwords, such as birth dates, nicknames, or family member names.
+Many systems even have build-in functionality to detect such information in the password.